johnmidgley/opencola-alpha/README.md

 <img src="img/setPassword.png" width="800" />

 Enter a password and confim it.
 You will then be prompted to enter a username and your password to continue.
-The user name can be anything you like, but so you don't forget it, you must set it in the config file (storage/opencola-server.yaml) and is used for web authentication.
+The user name is used for web authentication.
+It can be anything you like, but if you want to change it, you must set it in the config file (storage/opencola-server.yaml).
 Once your password is set, you'll be prompted to login to the app.
 Using the default username 'oc' the page looks like:

 <img src="img/startApp.png" width="800" />